jes/scamp-cpu/README.md

 # SCAMP CPU

-I want to make a CPU out of TTL chips.
+I am building a 16-bit CPU.

-This repo is likely to be a loosely-connected collection of Verilog source, KiCad files, text notes, and software.
+This repo is a loosely-connected collection of Verilog source, FreeCAD files, KiCad files, text notes, and software.

 It's called "SCAMP" which means something like "Simple Computing and Arithmetic Microcoded Processor".